-Easter weekend is shortly upon us and the sweet, sweet smell of chocolate fills air.
-For the health conscious and those on restrictive diets, this holiday can be particularly challenging as temptations are all around.
+Easter weekend is shortly upon us and the sweet, sweet smell of chocolate fills the air.
+For the health-conscious and those on restrictive diets, this holiday can be particularly challenging as temptations are all around.
 Luckily, we have found the perfect Easter cake recipe that caters to all the major allergens and even contains a powerful antioxidant.
 Introducing the Chocolate Acai Ice Box Cake.

 Two 16 oz bags Bob's red Mill Gluten Free Chocolate Cake Mix

 4 Tbsp Gluten Free Egg Replacer (to equal 4 eggs) prepared according to manufacturer's instructions

 2/3 cup melted coconut oil

 2 pints Acai Berry Sorbet